How To Keep Your Ex From Sliding Into Your DMs

-As a part of Instagram's latest update, your inbox is getting a privacy upgrade that will allow you to control who can DM you on Instagram.
-If you don't want unsolicited messages making their way into your general message feed, there are now settings you can put in place to ensure it.
+While much your time on the internet might be fighting trolls, being bombarded by bots and dodging people you don’t want to connect with, you have some agency when it comes to your privacy on social media.
+In case you missed it, you can control who can DM you on Instagram.
+If you don't want unsolicited messages making their way into your general message feed, there are settings you can put in place to ensure it.
 Now, your inbox can be a safe space where exes, co-workers, strangers, or spammy marketing accounts are not invited to mingle with your regular corresponders.
 Alternatively, if you find that you're always missing messages that you'd actually like to see because they end up in your Message Request or General folders, you can change your settings so that nothing goes unread.

-Instagram's update also comes with a new feature.
-Now, you can access your Facebook Messenger conversations via Instagram, so that all of your social media chats are in one place — aka, you can DM people via Messenger, and send people notes on Messenger via DM.
+The October 2020 update that brought this feature to life also lets you access your Facebook Messenger conversations via Instagram, so that all of your social media chats are in one place — aka, you can DM people via Messenger, and send people notes on Messenger via DM.
 No more toggling between apps or losing track of chats.
 You can opt in or out of this feature, and if you choose to allow Facebook access to your Instagram account, you can put controls on who can reach you and where.

 There's also an Other People section in which you can specifically sort individuals on Facebook and Instagram.
 This is where you might block your ex from messaging you at all, or require co-workers to filter through your Message Request folder.
 If you want to open the doors to everyone or close them to everyone, that's an option too.
 This update is all about giving you custom controls over our inbox.